Check out this article by writer Sarena on being a Biochemist.

-In a full service help desk you are expected try the above first, and if the issue cannot be resolved over the phone you schedule a time to visit the customer in person.
+In a full-service help desk, you are expected to try the above first, and if the issue cannot be resolved over the phone you schedule a time to visit the customer in person.

 If you’re not busy, or if the issue is urgent, you go right away.
 If you don’t have a separate call center, you need to make sure enough people are on phones before you leave.

 You may be responsible for moving and installing users’ computers in addition to troubleshooting.

 You might also set up overhead projectors and sound systems for meetings, or even be asked to attend off-site meetings to provide immediate support should an issue arise.